-- 4 Ways to Make your Data More Secure ☐ - Available Security Measures for Internet-Connected Dataloggers - How to Use Datalogger Security Codes - How Can Data be Made More Secure on a CRBasic PakBus Datalogger ☐
+- 4 Ways to Make your Data More Secure ☐ - Available Security Measures for Internet-Connected Dataloggers - How Can Data be Made More Secure on a CRBasic PakBus Datalogger ☐

-20.2.3 Creating a .csipasswd file
+19.2.3 Creating a .csipasswd file

 The data logger employs a security code scheme that includes three levels of security (see Data logger security (p.
-129) for more information).
+152) for more information).
 This scheme can be used to limit access to a data logger that is publicly available.
 However, the security codes are visible in Device Configuration Utility.
 In addition, the range of codes is relatively small.
 To provide a more robust means of security, basic access authentication was implemented with the HTTP API interface in the form of an encrypted password file named .csipasswd.
 See the CRBasic Editor help for information about the data logger web server and API commands:

-https://help.campbellsci.eu/crbasic/cr300/#Info/webserverapicommands1.htm
+https://help.campbellsci.eu/crbasic/cr350/#Info/webserverapicommands1.htm

 Ethernet over USB (RNDIS) is considered a direct communications connection.
-Therefore, it is a trusted connection and Administrator privileges are automatically granted for all functionality (csipasswd does not apply).
+Therefore, it is a trusted connection and Administrator privileges are automatically granted for all functionality.